-- 1. Paragraph 4 of the letter of 20 November 1964, may be construed to call for the use of prospective water-depressed charges of modes alternative to water in the determination of the unit benefit of a waterway improvement, a practice which would be invalid in principle and which would seriously understate the actual benefit. - The projection of waterborne traffic, as called for by Paragraph 3, on the basis of prospective water-depressed rates of modes alternative to water, would involve a series of conjectures of great uncertainty, providing measures too vague to be useful and tending to discredit the justification process.
+- Paragraph 4 of the letter of 20 November 1964, may be construed to call for the use of prospective water-depressed charges of modes alternative to water in the determination of the unit benefit of a waterway improvement, a practice which would be invalid in principle and which would seriously understate the actual benefit. - The projection of waterborne traffic, as called for by Paragraph 3, on the basis of prospective water-depressed rates of modes alternative to water, would involve a series of conjectures of great uncertainty, providing measures too vague to be useful and tending to discredit the justification process.

-Center 103.
-The use of prospective water-depressed rates of alternative modes in making waterborne traffic projections would be valid in principle only if, in addition to the waterborne traffic, the freight continuing to move by the alternative mode under the depressed rates were to be included in the total traffic benefiting from waterway improvement.

-- We concur in the position taken by the subject letter that changes in technology by all competing modes should be anticipated to the extent practical.
-It is evident, of course, that the extended economic life of waterway projects makes balanced and reasonable prediction of such developmenes extremely difficult.
+- 3. The use of prospective water-depressed rates of alternative modes in making waterborne traffic projections would be valid in principle only if, in addition to the waterborne traffic, the freight continuing to move by the alternative mode under the depressed rates were to be included in the total traffic benefiting from waterway improvement. - 4.
+We concur in the position taken by the subject letter that changes in technology by all competing modes should be anticipated to the extent practical.
+It is evident, of course, that the extended economic life of waterway projects makes balanced and reasonable prediction of such developments extremely difficult.
 We recognize also that in many instances such technological improvements may occur whether or not the waterway is improved.
-We think it equally clear, however, that such technological improvements in modes alternative to water, as are directly consequent upon the waterway improvement, should be considered among the project benefits. - - 5.
-Prospective technological improvements in waterway transportation, which will foreseeably be associated with use of a waterway improvement, should clearly be taken into account in determination of the benefits of the improvement. - Water-depressed rates of alternative modes which fall below out-ofpocket costs induce an excessive allocation of the nation's resources to moving traffic under the depressed rates.
+We think it equally clear, however, that such technological improvements in modes alternative to water, as are directly consequent upon the waterway improvement, should be considered among the project benefits. - Prospective technological improvements in waterway transportation, which will foreseeably be associated with use of a waterway improvement, should clearly be taken into account in determination of the benefits of the improvement. - 6.
+Water-depressed rates of alternative modes which fall below out-ofpocket costs induce an excessive allocation of the nation's resources to moving traffic under the depressed rates.
 To use this circumstance as a basis for delimiting the estimated benefits of a waterway improvement would compound the damage by inducing a deficient allocation of resources to waterborne transportation. - 7.
-The delimitation of the affected traffic projections as provided by Paragraph 3 would have the incongruous effect of yielding a benefitcost ratio more favorable to an improvement if it promised a benefit only through transportation by water and a less favorable ratio if it promised benefits both by water and by alternative modes. - The standards of Paragraph 3 and, by reasonable inference, of Paragraph 4 would subject the public interest objectives of the justification process to the control of private agencies, in that the private transportation firms of alternative modes, by their control of water-competitive rates, could largely determine the feasibility findings with respect to a proposed improvement.
+The delimitation of the affected traffic projections as provided by Paragraph 3 would have the incongruous effect of yielding a benefit-cost ratio more favorable to an improvement if it promised a benefit only through transportation by water and a less favorable ratio if it promised benefits both by water and by alternative modes. - 8.
+The standards of Paragraph 3 and, by reasonable inference, of Paragraph 4 would subject the public interest objectives of the justification process to the control of private agencies, in that the private transportation firms of alternative modes, by their control of water-competitive rates, could largely determine the feasibility findings with further study of this question, those standards and procedures in force prior to the issue of the letter be reinstated and continued.
+In view of the complexity and seriousness of these issues in relation to the overall development of the nation's water resources, we would welcome an opportunity to present this matter in more detail at a conference with you or members of your staff to be held at such time and place as you may designate.